lessthanoptimal/LearnBoof3D/Lesson02/Exercise01.md

 After it process the directory there will be a GUI which let's you view the results.
 Did it do a good job recovering the original parameters?
 Play with the options on the right.
 Undistort the image.

-A good set of calibration images will have features that uniformally cover the entire image all the way up the the edge.
+A good set of calibration images will have features that uniformly cover the entire image all the way up the the edge.
 You also want a nice distribution along all 3 axises of different orientations.
 Not too extreme of an angle since the feature detector returns worse results when you do that.